 Since UPT uses CSM’s Authentication Manager, it can be configured to lock a user out if they try to make an unauthorized entry into the UPT.
 If configured appropriately, the UPT will the user out after a pre-configured number of unsuccessful attempts have been reached within the allowed login time frame.
 Once locked out, the user can log in only after the configured amount of lockout time has elapsed.
 This provides security from hacking attempts to break into the UPT.

+Login and Forwarding

+The CSM UPT v4.2 version is backwards compatible with earlier versions.
+Essentially the CSM UPT v4.2 is capable of working with existing older versions of CSM Schema with little or minor changes to the schema.
+UPT 4.2 is able to distinguish between different versions of CSM and provide a user experience that is consistent with the CSM version the user is currently using.
+This new feature is attractive to applications that want to use latest UPT version while some other applications continue to use older version of CSM.

 Common Basic Functions